Our Guide to Cleaning a Microwave: 5 Easy Hacks (No Scrubbing)

 What should you not use to clean a microwave?

 When cleaning a microwave, it’s important to avoid using harsh chemicals, abrasive scrubbers, and certain materials that can damage the interior or leave behind harmful residues.
-Here’s a list of things you should not use to clean a microwave:

 Can I use wipes to clean inside microwave?